TGOlson/quick-sprite/README.md

 Small utility to quicky generate sprites from multiple images.

 There are a lot of options for building Sprites!
-Use this library if you want a non-opinionation solution that is easy to call programaticaly in a `node` context (a lot of other libraries assume build pipelines or access to Browser types).
+Use this library if you want a non-opinionated solution that is easy to call programaticaly in a `node` context (a lot of other libraries assume build pipelines or access to Browser types).

 You may also like this library if you are already using `Jimp` to handle image processing.

 ### usage